What is Trackingplan

 Real-Time Visibility without SQL knowledge

-Trackingplan’s Tracks Explorer allows you to see all your tracks in raw, parsed, and DataLayer format without downloading them, allowing you to see in real-time which tracks have been sent to your servers and analytics providers.
+Trackingplan’s Tracks Explorer allows you to see all your tracks in raw, parsed, and DataLayer format without downloading them, allowing you to see which tracks have been sent to your servers and analytics providers.

 By clicking on it, you’ll be able to access a list of all tracks generated in your websites and apps, sorted by date.
 In it, all the data collected during a real session can be explored and the behavior of the data can be studied without requiring the reproduction of the error or the user's environment (language, browser, device, etc...).